imaduddin990/HudaFikr-Flask-Project/README.md

 ## Contributions
 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

-## Contact
-For any questions or suggestions, feel free to open an issue on GitHub or reach out to me.

----
-*HudaFikr - Helping you find guidance in the Quran based on your emotions.*